spx01/gte2-translation/README.md

 ```

 To update certain quests without having to re-translate everything (which takes quite a bit), simply delete them from the `ftbutils-tl` folder and run the script again.

+### Known issues

+- Translation *might* break formatting codes from within the contents of the quests